- Follow us on Twitter @I270_Basketball

 I-270 is sponsored by Dick's Sporting Goods.
 Games are played in area school gyms and officiated by IAABO referees.
 There is a 16 game regular season followed by a single elimination playoffs where all teams make the playoffs and are seeded based on their regular season standings.
 Trophies are awarded to the Champions in each division.
 There is also an all-star game for each of the 3 divisions at the end of the season.

-Tryouts are held in early October with games starting in early November culminating with the Championships in February.
+Tryouts are held in late-September/early-October with games starting in early November culminating with the Championships in February.

 If you have a child serious about developing their basketball skills and competing against some of the top talent in Montgomery County then I270 is for you - come join us!